 In layman’s terms, a surety is there to say “this person can pay if a claim comes up.”
 However, if you are unable to pay, the surety will then be on the hook for the payment.
 This is why the indemnity agreement is also included, to offer a form of insurance to the surety as well.

 Misconceptions About Sureties

 Some people may refer to bonds as “insurance,” and wrongly assume that these bonds are in place to protect your business.
 This is not the case.
 Bonds protect the obligee.
 Insurance that protects your own business is an entirely different option.
 For more about that, you may want to research fidelity bonds.
 Those are there to provide you protection against certain matters that occur to your business.

 You may find yourself wondering what the bond actually is useful for if you will have to pay for any claims.
 The reason for a surety is that it protects the involved obligee.
-However, an Alabama surety bond also provides a means of credit for you.
+However, surety bonds also provides a means of credit for you.
 We will explain that more in-depth below.

 Alternatives to Bonds

 Some obligees will allow you to give them, or a trustee, money that will act as an alternative to a bond.
 In some cases, an Irrevocable Letter of Credit can also be an alternative.
 The problem is that both of these have some pretty significant downsides.
 We will look at those now.